-Accounts receivable decreased to \$319 million at May 4, 2014 from \$418 million at the end of fiscal year 2013.
-The number of days sales outstanding decreased to 42 days at May 4, 2014 from 52 days at November 3, 2013 due to the linearity of revenue during the quarter and timing of collections.
-We use the current fiscal quarter revenue and accounts receivable at fiscal quarter end in our calculation of number of days sales outstanding.
+Trade accounts receivable decreased by \$110 million.
+The number of days sales outstanding decreased to 42 days at August 3, 2014 from 52 days at November 3, 2013 due to the linearity of revenue and timing of collections.

-Inventory increased to \$301 million at May 4, 2014 from \$285 million at the end of fiscal year 2013.
-The number of days of inventory on hand increased to 84 days at May 4, 2014 compared to 69 days at November 3, 2013, due primarily to a planned increase in inventory to prepare for an anticipated increase in demand from our wireless communication target markets, as well as significant lifetime purchases of certain wafers and other materials in fiscal quarter ended May 4, 2014.
-Of the 84 and 69 days of inventory on hand as at May 4, 2014 and November 3, 2013, respectively, 10 and 9 days, respectively, were attributable to the lifetime purchases.
-We use the current quarter cost of products sold and inventory at fiscal quarter end in our calculation of days on hand of inventory.
+Inventory decreased by \$189 million.
+The number of days of inventory on hand decreased to 58 days at August 3, 2014 compared to 69 days at November 3, 2013, due primarily to the impact of the LSI acquisition.
+This decrease was partially offset by planned increases in certain inventory to support an anticipated increase in demand from our wireless communication and wired infrastructure target markets, as well as lifetime purchases of certain wafers and other materials in the fiscal quarter ended

+August 3, 2014.
+Of the 58 days and 69 days of inventory on hand as of August 3, 2014 and November 3, 2013, respectively, 8 days and 9 days, respectively, were attributable to the lifetime purchases.